 However amazing all of these contributions are, they are overshadowed by what the press dubbed “Green’s hobby.”
 In a word: consolidation.
 Green wanted to see all the competing towns, villages, and settlements in Manhattan, Richmond, Kings, The Bronx, and Queens counties under one government.
 As early at 1868 he was the sole voice championing consolidation.
 For over 20 years he lobbied hard for this, despite bitter opposition from entire cities (namely Brooklyn) and various political hurdles.
 He helped draft the Consolidation Law in 1895 which was passed in 1897.
 On January 1, 1898 Greater New York was a reality.

 One explanation for why Green’s legacy faded into obscurity, other than just New York being fickle, might be related to his shocking death.
-His murderer, Cornelius M. Williams, was in love with a woman who had moved her affections on to an older gentleman with the last name of Green.
+The story at the time, was his murderer, Cornelius M. Williams, was in love with a woman who had moved her affections on to an older gentleman with the last name of Green.
 Williams was so jealous that he consulted the city directory and found the first Green listed, Andrew H. Green, and laid in wait for an opportunity to show his displeasure.
 That opportunity presented itself on November 3, 1903 when he murdered a man for having a common last name.
-For a more detailed overview, read this New York Times article.
+However, the reality is just as coincidence filled and involves a man named John R. Platt, read all the salacious details in this New York Times article.

 Right after Green’s death, there was a plan to name a road running along the edge of Manhattan after him, but plans floundered and for years, the only public monument dedicated to Green was a bench in a remote area of Central Park.
 In 2011, thanks to the tireless efforts of Manhattan Borough Historian Michael Miscione, Andrew Haswell Green Park on the bank of the East River between 59th and 63rd Streets opened to the public.
 Hopefully this will be the first step in remembering the forgotten father of Greater New York.